Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 * Curiously, this one will actually fail to compile, why?
     * (Optional) Discussion question: how can you make this file compile?
 * How can you "release" the referenced that has been borrowed?
-* (Optional) Bonus question: we have seen previously that a string can also be represented by the type `str`, why isn't it used in this example?

 ### Part 4.3 Runtime borrow checking and interior mutability
 If you figured out what borrowing and borrowing-checking is from previous questions,